theAlgorithmist/TSProgrammingTestProblems/README.md

 I would not expect a junior programmer to complete all of these; the test is likely to help differentiate between multiple candidates who otherwise are too close.
 It may also help decide what tasks are assigned to a person after onboarding and how much mentoring may be required during their early career at a company.
 The one-liner requirement is likely to see how much familiarity the candidate has with Array methods, or the group as a whole may be really into functional programming.

+## Folder: worstcase

+Problem:  You are given an array, A, of numbers of length N.  You are also given a function, F, that accepts a single number as an argument and it returns a boolean.
+The function body is not relevant; it returns true if a certain condition is met and false otherwise.
+It is known that if the function returns true for A[j], j = 0, 1, ...
+N-1, then it returns true for j = j+1, ...
+N-1.
+Suggest a strategy that identifies the smallest index, j, such that F( A[j] ) is true with no more than two calls to F where the function returns true.
+F may return false as many times as needed for the algorithm to work.
+Return -1 if no such index exists.
+The strategy for this problem should be designed to minimize the worst-case complexity.
+Your presentation should include at least detailed pseudocode for your suggested algorithm (bonus points for actual code and specs).

+This was given as a homework problem for a senrior developer.
+The process of writing up an analysis of a problem and presentation to a team is a very realistic exercise.
+It would take too much space to place my full writeup here, so it is deferred to a [blog post on minimizing worst-case complexity].

 ### Contributions

 Contributions are welcome.
 Email me if you wish to submimt a problem and I will add it to the collection as soon as time allows.
 If you would like to submit a problem whose solution you implemented in Typescript, then submit a pull request or send me the source via email (along with a brief text blurb describing the problem and solution).
 You will receive attribution and a link to your web site/blog/etc. if provided.